-Processing roughly 29 million passengers each year, Mumbai Airport is made up of two main terminals, with an additional five sub-terminals.
+Processing roughly 29 million passengers each year, Mumbai Airport is made up of two main terminals.
 Terminal 1 handles domestic flights, while Terminal 2 is reserved for international flights.
 Transferring between the two takes 15-20 minutes via a free shuttle service that departs every 20 minutes.

 Flights to Mumbai Chhatrapati Shivaji International Airport come in from all over the world, including Paris, Abu Dhabi, London, Singapore, Mauritius, Tokyo, Amseterdam, Cairo, Atlanta, Bangkok, New York, Frankfurt, Brisbane, Johannesburg and Istanbul; there are also a number of domestic routes to destinations within India.

 The airport is located 18 miles (29km) north of Mumbai.

 The Mumbai Suburban Railway Network consists of three lines, namely the Western, Central Main, and the Harbour Lines; all of which connect to various parts of the city.
 The closest station to Terminal 1 (Vile Parle), is located in Santa Cruz, while the nearest station to Terminal 2 (Andheri) is located in Sahar.
 Both may be reached via a quick bus or taxi trip from the airport.
 Buses also travel between the airport and the nearby railway stations of Vile Parle and Andheri.
 Auto Rickshaws are also available for transfers to public transport.

 +91 (0)22 2615 6500, Terminal 1: +91 (0)22 2615 6600, Terminal 2: +91 (0)22 2682 9000